wjgilmore/dreamfactory-book/docs/chapter02.md

 APP_LOG_LEVEL=debug
 APP_LOG_MAX_FILES=5
 ```

+### Increasing Your Session Lifetime

+For security reasons DreamFactory sessions are limited to 60 minutes.
+You can however change the lifetime to any desired duration by opening your `.env` file and finding the following variable:

+#DF_JWT_TTL=60

+Change `DF_JWT_TTL` to any duration you please, defined in minutes.
+For instance, the following settings will persist your session for a week:

+DF_JWT_TTL=10080

 ### Updating Your DreamFactory Docker Environment

 Our DreamFactory environment is still a work-in-progress, however many users are actively using it thanks to Docker's streamlined configuration and deployment capabilities.
 Occasionally you'll want to update to a newer version of DreamFactory so we've assembled the following instructions as a guide.